CSU-OSA/Canned-UI/canned-theme/readme.md

    }
 ```

-4. you can easily switch theme by the `useThemeSwitcher` hook, or enable the night mode by the `useMode` hook.
+4. you can easily switch theme by the `useThemeSwitcher` hook.

 ```js
    import { useThemeSwitcher } from 'canned-theme/vue'